 Repeat the process until you have filled all the individual branches.
 If you find a place on the branch that looks bare, you can glue the cotton ball to the main part of the branch.
 You will never be able to tell it didn’t have a branch there.

-If you aren’t interested in making your own, I’ve pulled together a few items from this post:
+Now, if you aren’t interested in making your own, I’ve pulled together a few items from this post:

 This was a really exciting project for me.
 I love figuring out how to make something on my own.
 Now that I have an easy way to create them, you might see them popping up all over the place.
 Why not though?
+Maybe make some for your friends or family.
+I think this would be an awesome Christmas gift for a farmhouse loving friend.
+I know I have a few friends that would love them!

 I hope you try this for yourself.